ankostis/polyvers/README.rst

 Additional capabilities and utilities:

-- It is still possible to use plain **version tags (vtags)** like ``v0.1.0``, assuming you have a single project (called hereinafter a *mono-project*)
+- It is still possible to use plain **version tags (vtags)** like ``v0.1.0``, assuming you have a single project (called hereinafter a :term:`mono-project`)

 - A separate Python 2.7+ **polyversion** project, which contains API to extract sub-project's version from past tags (provided as a separate subproject